killshot13/my-dev-jamstack/src/pages/posts/how-to-build-an-smtp-mail-server-with-express-node-and-gmail-aof.md

 4. *Construct a transport function* with Nodemailer in preparation for delivery.

-4. *Obtain authorization* from Gmail using credentials stored in the server.
+5. *Obtain authorization* from Gmail using credentials stored in the server.

-5. *Call the transport function,* prompting Nodemailer to handoff the email object to the Gmail SMTP Server for delivery.
+6. *Call the transport function*, prompting Nodemailer to handoff the email object to the Gmail SMTP Server for delivery.

-6. *Request confirmation* of successful delivery and return an error message if not received.
+7. *Request confirmation* of successful delivery and return an error message if not received.

 Upon completion, we will have the perfect backend for processing contact forms.
 Alternatively, our server will also provide a solid base to build a full-stack MERN app with plenty of functionality.